HTD-Health/playbook-OUTDATED/demo-meetings.md

 ### Common mistakes
 - [ ] Getting into details without explaining the big picture.
 - [ ] Not making sure the camera settings are fine hence showing only a part of your face or a part of the team
 - [ ] Saying "he" when you mean a user.
 Say "they" or "she".
 That's what they say in US.
-Instead of ~A user signs in and then he click the button.~ say "A user signs in and then they click the button."
+Instead of ~He signs in and then he clicks the button.~ say "She signs in and then she clicks the button."
 - [ ] Interrupting another person, especially when they are from US.
 Remember, that interrupting anyone is considered rude in there.
 We should give others a lot of space and let them breathe and finish whatever sentence they are saying before chiming in.
 Be very cautious about it.
 - [ ] Assuming that "OK" means "fine".
 "OK" does not mean either "good" nor "fine".
 "OK" most likely means that something is of subpar quality.
 - [ ] Moving your mouse pointer around the screen with no clear goal while speaking.
 Remember your goal is to deliver your message in a concise way.
 - [ ] Being late.
 Don't let a client wait for you.
 Show that you respect their time.
 - [ ] Receiving Slack notifications while sharing your screen.
 Protip: turn off any notification.
 - [ ] Having too many tabs open and having your bookmarks visible when sharing your screen.
 Let a client focus on what's important and not wander about what you have in your bookmarks.
-- [ ]